 With more than 1.2 acres of land we have plenty of space outside our dog yards for other gardens.
 Actually not all of it is planted yet.
 With the water restrictions that have been threatened since we moved in and the cost of landscaping we haven't planted all the property.
 What we have done is to try to stabilize the hillsides and provide some beauty to our home and yards.

 Several years ago after one of our friends and basset hound breeders visited our home she called it, "The Basset Hound Museum." because of our collection of basset hound items.
 Over the years our repartition of collecting anything with a basset hound or is related to a basset hound has spread.
 We've had people want to come to our home just to see the basset hound collection.

 Our Home - Rancho Relaxo with with links to photos of our property.

 Don has been dabbling in woodworking for as long as he can remember.
 His father always has some woodworking tools and showed him how to use them.
 In junior high Don took a woodworking class and still has some of the projects he built.

 Over the years there have bee times whis Don was able to do some woodworking projects but for the most part his attempts were very limited mostly because he didn't have a dedicated space or workshop.
 That changed dramatically when they moved to Rancho Relaxo.
 With Pam's full support a new workshop space was added to the garage space thet they needed for their new home.

-Currently Don is rearranging and straightening his workshop.
+Currently Don, due to his surgery, is having to take a break from rearranging and straightening his workshop.
 Hopefully, if things go as planned, he'll be posting more woodworking projects by late spring in 2018.